dotnet/standard/docs/faq.md

 * We more than doubled the API surface
-* We added a compat shim that allows referencing existing binaries, even if there weren't built against .NET Standard or Portable Class Libraries
+* We added a compat shim that allows referencing existing binaries, even if they weren't built against .NET Standard or Portable Class Libraries

 | Version |  #APIs | Increase Factor |
 |:--------|-------:|----------------:|